US has 800 measles cases and outbreaks in several states. Here's what you should know

 The April 3 death in Texas was an 8-year-old child, according to Health Secretary Robert F. Kennedy Jr. Health officials in Texas said the child did not have underlying health conditions and died of "what the child's doctor described as measles pulmonary failure."
 A unvaccinated child with no underlying conditions died of measles in Texas in late February — Kennedy said age 6.

-New Mexico announced five new cases Tuesday, bringing the state’s total to 63.
-Three more people are in the hospital, for a total of five since the outbreak started.
-Doña Ana County reported its first case.
+New Mexico announced five new cases this week, bringing the state’s total to 63.
+Three more people were in the hospital this week, for a total of six since the outbreak started.
 Most of the state's cases are in Lea County.
-Two are in Eddy County and one in Chaves County.
+Two are in Eddy County and Chaves and Doña Ana counties have one each.

 State health officials say the cases are linked to Texas' outbreak based on genetic testing.
 New Mexico reported its first measles-related death in an adult on March 6.